-The goal of this sarcopenia continuing education program is to provide therapists with the latest knowledge about age-related sarcopenia.
+The goal of this sarcopenia continuing education program is to provide nurses with the latest knowledge about age-related sarcopenia.
 After studying the information presented here, you will be able to —

 - Define sarcopenia and describe its consequences.